Capital Account, How It's Measured, with Examples

-1. Acquisition and Disposal of Non-produced, Non-financial Assets: This measures the purchase and sale of two types of assets: tangible and intangible assets.
-Tangible assets include the rights to natural resources, such as mineral rights, electromagnetic spectrum, and offshore drilling rights.
+1. Acquisition and Disposal of Non-produced, Non-financial Assets.
+This measures the purchase and sale of two types of assets: tangible and intangible assets.
+Tangible assets include the rights to natural resources, such as mineral rights, parts of the electromagnetic spectrum, and offshore drilling rights.

 Intangible assets include patents, copyrights, and trademarks.
 They also include franchises and leases.
 An example is the receipts of United States-based sports leagues to establish franchises in Canada.
 It also includes U.S. State Department receipts for the sale of land in London.
 Another example is payments made to buy the rights to negotiate with foreign athletes.

 The BEA admits there is no reliable way to measure the separate value of most of these transactions.
 In the net income section of the current account, they are often mixed up in royalties and license fees.

 They could also be tied to the business, professional, or technical services accounts in the trade portion of the current account.

 2. Capital Transfer.
 There are three components of the capital transfer sub-account.
 The first is insured catastrophic losses.
 These are large, but infrequent, insurance payments from foreign insurance companies.
 The BEA determines on a case-by-case basis if it counts as a catastrophic loss.

 The second component of this sub-account is debt forgiveness.
 The only part of the debt that is measured is the principal and any overdue interest payments.
 Future interest payments that haven't accrued aren't counted.
 The only data available is on the debt forgiven by a country's government, such as U.S. Treasury notes.

 The third component is specific to the transfer of the U.S. government's assets in the Panama Canal Commission to the Republic of Panama.